Chime Debit Card

-Chime reloadable card has actually emerged to the top almost out of nowhere to becoming Millennials favorite prepaid card.
-However, it should be pointed out that Chime is actually a mobile bank account rather than a typical prepaid card like NetSpend that does not have a bank account attached to it.
+Chime reloadable card has actually emerged to the top of the pack, almost out of nowhere, by becoming Millennials favorite prepaid card.
+However, it should be pointed out that Chime is technically a mobile bank account rather than a typical prepaid card.
+This is similar to NetSpend except they do not have a bank account attached to it.

 Chime Speaks To The Young

 Chime speaks the language of the young and offers what the youth is looking for in a prepaid card debit card company...low to no fees and ease of use.